 An outdated website is something you obviously do not want, but when you look at the website you designed or someone else designed five or eight years ago, it might still look pretty good.
 As such, you might think it does not need updating.
 However, although you and your customers might think the graphic design aspect of your site is timeless, the technology is not.
 Websites have changed considerably in the last decade.
 Consequently, there are eight components that must be updated for today’s online market.
 Some of these components are technical, requiring a knowledgeable digital agency, such as UX Design Agency.
 Some are a blend of aesthetics and functionality.
 However, others are becoming legal considerations.

 Ten years ago, most people accessed the internet via a personal computer with an enormous monitor.
 Other people did not access it at all.
 A growing minority accessed it with their phones.
 This user pattern has changed.
 Most people now use their smartphones.
 Only gamers and people with production needs still use a personal computer.
 Consequently, your website must look as good on a tiny 3-inch screen as it does on a 44-inch, wrap-around monitor.
 However, many people also use tablets, so your website must look good on any device.
 To do this, your website must detect the device being used to it and adjust its shape according to the needs of that device.
 This capability to adjust is called responsiveness.

 Search engine optimization is something you should be updating on an annual basis.
 Think of it as an oil change to keep your website performing well in search engine rankings.
-When your digital agency updates the SEO, ensure it includes short-tailed and long-tailed keywords as well as appropriately placed H1, H2, and H3 tags.
+Before updating your website, consult with an SEO agency to ensure it includes short-tailed and long-tailed keywords as well as appropriately placed H1, H2, and H3 tags.
 Finally, you should make a concerted effort to upgrade both the quality and quantity of your incoming links.
 Other components of SEO include the following.

 – keyword-rich metadata